spodell/Darkhorse2/README.txt

                 tend to increase false positive HGT predictions for query sets with abundant database relatives.

-            -n  <minimum number lineage terms> [default = 1] Sets the minimum number of lineage terms required for a match to be included in the taxonomy determination.
+            -n  <minimum number lineage terms> [default = 2] Sets the minimum number of lineage terms required for a match to be included in the taxonomy determination.
 For horizontal gene transfer studies, setting this value lower than 3 is not recommended, because it may cause matches with poorly characterized taxonomy to obscure more informative matches.
-However, the default value of 1 may work better if the query itself is from a poorly-characterized, novel taxonomic group.
-		For metagenomic studies, users willing to accept reduced specificity may want to try lowering this value to boost sensitivity.
+For metagenomic studies, users willing to accept reduced specificity and phylum-level granularity for taxonomic assignment may want to try lowering this value to boost sensitivity.

-	   -b <blast filter> [default = off]
+	   -b <blast filter> [default = 0.7]
 	   	Values should be between 0-1 (Recommended 0.7).
 Sets the minimum alignment length for blast matches as a percentage of the query and match sequence lengths (e.g. for a setting of 0.7, the blast alignment must cover at least 70% of both query and database match sequences).
-Slows performance significantly for large metagenomic data sets, but greatly improves accuracy.
+Slows performance significantly for large metagenomic data sets, but greatly improves accuracy and reduces spurious matches to low-complexity regions.
+Set to value of zero to turn off.

      C. Supplementing a previously installed MySQL database